mdhv

 Dry air is not the only thing to be concerned about.
 High humidity levels can cause dust mites and mold growth in our homes, having possible adverse health effects and health problems like respiratory infections and more.

-How to Fix Dry Air
+How To Fix Dry Air?

 An excellent way to battle dry air is with a whole-house humidifier installation.
 These devices will push your humidity level up to an acceptable range between 45% and 55%.
 However, I really want to stress the “whole-house” portion of that.